mrkkrp/para/README.md

 ## Why such name?

-Para (пара) means “pair” in Russian.
+Para (пара, “а” sounds as “u” in “but”) means “pair” in Russian.
 The word is a good name for a package because it's quite unique and short and the same time.

 ## License